Ananya0104/Image-Enhancement-and-Analysis-using-CNN/README.md

 **Effects of Changing Strides on Images:**

-**Why we use it:** Changing the stride during image processing operations like convolution or pooling alters the sampling rate and affects the spatial dimensions of the output.
+**Objective:** Changing the stride during image processing operations like convolution or pooling alters the sampling rate and affects the spatial dimensions of the output.

-**Objective:** Altering the stride can lead to changes in the properties and appearance of the resulting image.
+**Effect:** Altering the stride can lead to changes in the properties and appearance of the resulting image.
 For example, increasing the stride may reduce the spatial resolution and processing time but can also lead to loss of information.
 Decreasing the stride may enhance spatial resolution but may require more computational resources.

 **Original Image**